pablodecm/phd_thesis/src/101_chapter_1.md

 $\mathcal{H}_\textrm{int} (x_i)$ are
 order in time.
-Each time-ordered term in the series can be written as a sum of normal (i.e. not time ordered) products of permutations using Wicks theorem, which can become rather tedious for high orders.
+Each time-ordered term in the series can be written as a sum of normal (i.e. not time ordered) products of permutations using Wicks theorem [@wick1950evaluation], which can become rather tedious for high orders.
 The formalism of Feynman diagrams can be used to simplify the computation of observables at a given order in the perturbative expansion.